Ryszard Wasko: Construction in Process (1981)

 "It is impossible (...) to separate his activities as an artist (as a maker of installations, as a creator of paintings and works on paper) from his other endeavors as a curator, organizer, teacher, writer, agitator (...)."

 In 1981 in Lodz, Wasko initiated and organized Construction in Process, a series of exhibitions featuring works of art created on site. "(...) it was an important, and in fact crucial, event in the Polish arts scene of that era."
 Artists who were invited to participate in Construction in Process invite in turn, another group of participants, giving the project a dynamic, open character. " The event became a symbolic alternative to larger institutional art events, including high-powered state and corporate-sponsored biennials and market-driven art fairs."
 The participating artists were Richard Serra, Sol LeWitt, Brian O'Doherty, Dennis Oppenheim, Lawrence Weiner, Richard Nonas and others.
 After the first event in 1981 The Solidarity Collection (which includes works by the artists created for that event) came into existence.
 "Wasko continued to produce international events into the nineties, including two additional projects in Lodz (1990 and 1993), one in Israel (1995), one in Australia (1997), and another,(...) in the small town of Bydgogosz in north central Poland (2000)."
 2006, 25 years after the opening of the first exhibition, Wasko established the Construction in Process-Museum (also in Lodz).
 Unfortunately, a waterdamage forced him to close it down (2008) and to devolve the collection to the Muzeum Sztuki in Lodz.

-Exile (1983-1993)
+Exile (1983–1993)

 Artistic career abroad

-After Martial Law was brought on in Poland, Wasko decided to leave for Germany(1983).
-He received there a DAAD scholarship in Berlin among other residencies.
-In the 80s he improved as a painter.
-Besides numerous one-man-shows Wasko took part in several international exhitbitions e.g. at Centre Georges Pompidou, Kunsthalle Hamburg and the Venice Biennale (1991, 1999, 2001, 2007).
+After Martial Law was brought on in Poland, Wasko decided to leave for Germany in 1983.
+There, he received a DAAD scholarship in Berlin among other residencies.
+In the '80s he improved as a painter.
+Besides numerous one-man shows, Wasko took part in several international exhibitions, e.g., at Centre Georges Pompidou, Kunsthalle Hamburg and the Venice Biennale (1991, 1999, 2001, 2007).
 At the same time he lectured extensively in Europe, including at Saint Martin's School of Art, Hochschule der Künste in Berlin and Freie Kunstakademie in Essen.

 The Pollock-Krasner Foundation has awarded Ryszard Wasko three times (1988,1993,1998).